RationalCoding/Microstache/README.md

 var data = {
   someData : "A String",
 }
-var templated = Microstache.template(template,data);  //"<h1>A String</h1>"
+var templated = Microstache.template(template,data);  // "<h1>A String</h1>"
 ```

-Fast, powerful string templating, for less than a kB.
+Fast and powerful string templating for less than a kB.
 Can it get simpler than that?

 <br>